nicola/decentralized-research/notes/honeybadger.md

   - **timeout params are difficult to tune**

 HB is an Asynchronous protocol:
+- No tuning of params
 - No Network timing assumption
+  - messages are delivered eventually
+- Based on:
+  - Byzantine Async consensus (at least 2/3 honest nodes)
-- Based on: Atomic Broadcast Protocol that achieves optimal asymptotic efficiency
+  - Asynchronous Atomic Broadcast Protocol
+    - achieves optimal asymptotic efficiency
+  - Async Common Subset
+- Claims
+  - Guarantees Fairness: adversary cannot significantly delay an honest party's request from being committed (?)
+  - Split the workload evenly amongst all nodes
+  - Decrease worst-case overhead from O(N^3) to O(N) for large batch sizes
+  - Adversary canno selectively censor specific transactions (because of threshold public key crypto)